-Multiple sclerosis (MS) is a progressive neurological disorder that affects the central nervous system, including the brain, spinal cord, and optic nerves.
+Multiple sclerosis (MS) is an unpredictable progressive neurological disorder that affects the central nervous system, including the brain, spinal cord, and optic nerves.
 About 400,000 people in the United States have MS. It is usually diagnosed between the ages of 20 and 50.
 Women develop the disease at twice the rate of men.

 Types of Multiple Sclerosis (MS)

 If a person has a single episode of MS-like symptom(s) lasting at least 24 hours, that person is said to have clinically-isolated syndrome (CIS).
 A person with CIS may or may not develop MS.

 - Relapsing-Remitting MS (RRMS)